Advantages of Mediation

 Less formal : The informality of mediation allows the parties to be more engaged than they would be in an adversarial process with its abundance of rules and procedures.
 Accordingly, since the mediator deals directly with the parties, the mediator can focus the attention of the parties upon their needs and interests rather than on their stated positions.

 Less expensive : Mediation is generally less costly than litigation.
-For matters in the Federal Court, the services of a mediator (a prothonotary or a judge) are available at no additional cost.
+For matters in the Federal Court, the services of a mediator (an associate judge or a judge) are available at no additional cost.
 However, parties are still encouraged to have legal representation .

 Quicker: Mediation is generally a much faster process than pursuing an action or judicial review.
 Typically, mediation is conducted in a day or less although more complicated cases can take longer.
 By comparison, litigation can take years.
 Mediation allows a more reasonable timetable for resolving a dispute.